 We’ll provide you with the preparation needed to excel in a variety of professional fitness and wellness settings.
 You’ll learn to assess client’s health risk factors, blood pressure, aerobic fitness level, muscular strength and endurance, flexibility and body composition.

 You’ll become proficient in prescribing personalized, safe and effective exercise programs for apparently healthy individual and the athletic population of all ages and levels.

 Additionally, you will learn to design tailored programs for individuals with injuries, disabilities, and chronic diseases such as cardiovascular, metabolic or pulmonary disease.

 Our program also provides you exceptional preparation for graduate schools.
 The curriculum combines core kinesiology courses with key prerequisite courses required for graduate programs if you intend to pursue for further academic study including but not limited to exercise physiology, biomechanics, physical activity in public health, sports nutrition, sports psychology, and chiropractic medicine.

-You’ll have the option to specialize in one of the program concentrations: Fitness and Wellness or Applied Physiology.
+You’ll have the option to specialize in one of the program concentrations: Exercise Physiology or Sports Medicine & Rehabilitation.

 This concentration provides an excellent academic foundation required for graduate studies in physical therapy, chiropractic medicine, occupational therapy, athletic training, sports psychology, biomechanics, prosthetic and orthotics, and other allied health programs.